 In this contribution, we first provide a draft text proposal for clause 6.2H.2 as below for consideration.
 The text proposals for the rest of the proposed clauses and the new clauses to enable the simultaneous 3Tx feature for inter-band EN-DC will be provided in future RAN4 meetings.

+6.2H.2 Transmitter power for inter-band UL CA with UL MIMO